mmisty/cypress-allure-adapter/README.pack.md

     - `allureAttachRequests` => `true` - attach request/response body and status
     - `allureAddVideoOnPass` => `true` - attach video for all tests (including passed), otherwise attach only for failed, broken, unknown
     - `allureShowDuplicateWarn` => `true` - show console warnings about test duplicates, default false
+    - `allureWrapCustomCommands` => `true` - (default true) - will wrap custom commands, so custom command will have child steps in report
     - `tmsPrefix` and  `issuePrefix`  - you can specify prefix to tms using this.
       Also link can be specified with `*` - it will be replced with id.
      ```javascript